Timelines in posts

 Skip two lines to create paragraphs.

 This attribute defines a single event on the timeline, and you can create as many as you need.
 Its name must start with "Timeline Entry", but you can add more words or numbers to keep track of them more easily.
-It accepts the following options:
+It accepts the following parameters:

 • start: The start year for this event.
 Years earlier than the timeline’s start are allowed but will not be shown – so you can show only the relevant part of a long period while still having an accurate start date on it.